 Some of these methods can be quite easy, such as using a VPN, creating strong passwords, and using encryption across all devices.

 The healthcare industry saw a rise in cyberattacks in 2020 and many experts predict this trend will continue for the foreseeable future.

 Having strong policies, training employees, and working with an IT team are ways you can protect your healthcare organization from any cyberattacks.

 By taking proactive measures, you can lower risks and keep your organization protected.

 Here at Atiba our network services team are experts in cybersecurity and have worked with healthcare organizations for nearly 30 years.
-If you have a question or want to learn more, reach out for a free quote today!
+If you have a question or want to learn more, reach out for a project quote today!